Sibella Macarthur-Onslow: Life

-Her mother's father was an important figure as he had helped to establish the Australian wool industry.
+Her mother's father had helped to establish the Australian wool industry.
 Her mother was the end of her father's line.
 In 1892, a Royal license was obtained to allow her mother and her children to take the surname Macarthur-Onslow.

-When her mother died, she did not leave the care of the estate to her son but to Sibella.
+When her mother died, she did not leave the care of the estate to her son but to Macarthur-Onslow.
 She was given the house and nearly 1,000 acres as an estate and a lump sum of £20,000 to keep Camden Park maintained.
 Guests at the house included the Duke and Duchess of York in 1927.
-When Hardy Wilson published his illustrated Old Colonial Architecture in New South Wales and Tasmania in 1924 which recorded some of the great houses of Australia, Sibella was disappointed to find that Camden House had not been included.
+When Hardy Wilson published his illustrated Old Colonial Architecture in New South Wales and Tasmania in 1924 which recorded some of the great houses of Australia, Macarthur-Onslow was disappointed to find that Camden House had not been included.

 In the New Years Honours list of 1930 she became a CBE.
 A reception in her honour attracted many VIPs including NSW Premier Thomas Bavin.
 In 1931, she decided to exchange houses with her brother James William MacArthur-Onslow.
 Camden House had only been given to her for her lifetime and she knew that her mother had been very keen to see the house remain in the family.
 He came to live at Camden House and she went to live nearby at Gilbulla.

 Macarthur-Onslow died in 1943 in the parish of Menangle.